asappresearch/slue-toolkit/_sources/index.md

 ## Questions and issues

-We will use [issue](https://github.com/asappresearch/slue-toolkit/issues) page at GitHub as our official Q&A boards
+We will use GitHub [issue](https://github.com/asappresearch/slue-toolkit/issues) page as our official Q&A boards

-## Logo of SLUE
+## Logo of the SLUE

 Note that the logo of SLUE is not a snake, but a audio waveform in time-domain drawn with ascii character.
 We believe this text-drawn waveform represent the SLUE project properly.
 We use this [generator](https://asciiart.club/) to generate the waveform and sligltly modified.